Drixitel/drixit-blog/README.md

 This will start the development server, note the terminal output for what url to find the app at.

+When you are satisfied with your changes, `git commit -a && git push` to push your changes up and this will trigger a new build on Vercel
+  - `esc` to save comment
+  - `:wq` to write/close/commit changes

 ### Deployment

 This project is set up to be deployed to [Vercel](https://vercel.com).